Kevwangosh/simple_shell/README.md

-0x16.
+This is 0x16.
 C - Simple Shell